3-Week South Africa Itinerary: Cape Town and Garden Route

 Day 10: Betty’s Bay & Hermanus

-💡 Tip: In case you visit Hermanus during whale season, I can highly recommend doing a Whale Watching Boat Tour.
+💡 Tip: If you visit Hermanus during whale season, I can highly recommend doing a whale watching boat tour.
 It’s such an unforgettable experience!

-We stayed at the Windsor Hotel Hermanus and I really loved the spectacular sea views and the central location of this hotel.
+For our stay, we chose Windsor Hotel Hermanus, mainly for the sea views and central location.
 Also, the big breakfast buffet was amazing!

 Day 11: Cape Agulhas & Swellendam